TokiLoshi/island-hopper/README.md

 #### Monday 28 April

 - [ ] Fireworks shader for the end- colours with all the country flags
+- [ ] Add part about stinky breath to Komodo [Komodos have infamously horrible, acrid, eye-wateringly bad breath, and for a good reason.
+Shreds of meat and viscera from previous meals tend to get stuck in those serrated teeth, making them prime breeding grounds for deadly bacteria.Jul 6, 2023](https://www.discovermagazine.com/planet-earth/what-is-so-interesting-about-the-komodo-dragon)
+- [ ] Last frame add a lizard model and shader to represent the stinky breath
 - [ ] Performances
 - [ ] Work on mobile